aimeertaylor/Pv3Rs/README.md

-Recurrence states are modelled as mutually exclusive, suitable for studies where participants are actively followed up frequently and where all detected infections are treated to the extent that parasitaemia drops below some detectable level before recurrence, if recurrence occurs.
+Recurrence states are modelled as mutually exclusive, suitable for studies where participants are actively followed up frequently and where all detected infections are treated to the extent that parasitaemia drops below some detectable level before recurrence if recurrence occurs.
 In studies with untreated or accumulated infections, outputs may not be meaningful.